 Can It Help Me Lose Weight?

-Very little scientific research has been done on the paleo diet's effectiveness when it comes to weight loss.
+But overall, very little scientific research has been done on the paleo diet's effectiveness when it comes to weight loss.

 The Bottom Line